Occupational Therapy

 *Biocore: Students must apply to enroll in Biocore.
 For more information, visit their website.

-If you have AP credit for Biology, you should enroll in additional biology.
+If you have AP credit for Biology, plan to enroll in additional advanced Biology (see Additional Biology section below) once you've finished your intro Biology sequence.

 General Chemistry3-4 credits of general chemistry with labChem 108